Crena/revelation/README.md

   	![ img-1] (images/relevation-psd.png)

-  This website is a learning project .Build on using html5 ,css3 ,jquery and some javascript it is responsive works in  tablets and phones
+  This website is a learning project.
+Build on using html5, css3, jquery  it is responsive works in  tablets and phones

   Some images of the project after it is finished on a chrome browser